High Holy Days

 Temple Beth El observes Festival morning services on the first and seventh days of Pesach, on Shavuot, on Sukkot and on Sh’mini Atzeret/Simchat Torah with an intimate Chapel service that includes the traditional liturgy, music and biblical readings, moments of teaching, and the chanting of Hallel.
 Yizkor is recited on the last day of each Festival according to the custom in Israel and the Reform community in the United States.

-Celebrations occur both at Temple Beth El and in the wider Jewish community on Chanukah, Tu Bishvat, Purim, and Tisha B’av.
-Our Shabbat Chanukah service and our Purim family dinner and service are much-anticipated highlights of our holiday.
+Celebrations occur both at Temple Beth El and in the wider Jewish community on Chanukah, Tu BiSh’vat, Purim, and Tishah B’Av.
+Our Shabbat Chanukah service and our Purim family shpiel are much-anticipated highlights of our holidays.